dannywillems/ocaml-cordova/README.md

 Instead of using js_of_ocaml to bind to existing cordova plugins, it's interesting to be able to develop his own cordova plugin using only **ocaml**.

-This repository aims to provide a simple way to do it.
+This repository aims to provide a simple way to do it by providing a binding to the *cordova* object.
 You develop entirely in OCaml and this module will create, using js_of_ocaml, the Javascript interface for your cordova plugin.